Ajatt-Tools/mpvacious/README.md

 ### Menu options

-Let's say your subs are well timed, but the sentence you want to add is split between multiple subs.
+Let's say your subs are well-timed, but the sentence you want to add is split between multiple subs.
 We need to combine the lines before making a card.